 Q: How is Liposuction involved in a fat transfer?

 A: The fat removed in Liposuction surgery is harvested and purified so it can be grafted successfully to another area of the body that is being augmented or enhanced, such as the buttocks for a Brazilian Butt Lift.
 By using a patient’s own natural tissue, the risk of an allergic reaction is virtually eliminated, and it’s often possible to achieve more natural-looking aesthetic enhancement compared with synthetic substances.

 Q: No matter how much I exercise, my muscles still lack definition.
 Does Liposuction provide more muscle definition?

 A: Assuming your muscle tone is normal, Liposuction can be used to further redefine your muscles.
 To treat stubborn fat that is not easily removed with diet or exercise, we offer the Vaserlipo® procedure.
 It is a technique that uses Ultrasonic Assisted Liposuction (UAL) to give high definition to the treated areas.
 In the appropriate patient, this technique can define the musculature anywhere in the body.

 A: While there are several different Liposuction techniques nowadays, it’s really a matter of preference.
 Dr. Moises Salama employs Power Assisted Liposuction (PAL) for all Liposuction surgeries.
-He also uses vaser lipo, or Ultrasonic Assisted Liposuction (UAL), to get high definition results.
-His extensive training with all forms of Liposuction can help him determine the best method for your needs and goals, rather than using a “one-size-fits-all” approach for all patients.
+He also uses Vaser lipo, or Ultrasonic Assisted Liposuction (UAL), to get high definition results.
+His extensive training with all forms helps him determine the best method for your needs and goals, rather than using a “one-size-fits-all” approach for all patients.